radanskoric/radanskoric.github.io/_posts/2026-06-11-ruby-conf-at.markdown

 Next up was a very fun talk titled "Why Go Surfing with Strangers: Creating Connection in the Ruby Community".
 The talk was more of a story about community building and the purpose of conferences, interspersed with music.
 The talk had very little technical content, and yet it felt very appropriate for a technical conference.

-> Between the lines was the penultimate clue: the technical side is the conference trigger, but the conference point is not the technical content.
+> Between the lines was the **penultimate clue**: the technical side is the conference trigger, but the conference point is not the technical content.
 {: .prompt-tip }

 [Dave Thomas](https://pragdave.me/){:target="_blank"} delivered the penultimate performance of the conference, on a better approach to writing classes in Ruby.
 I was so happy that, to round off the day, we got something purely about the craft of expressing ideas in Ruby.
 For a moment, we forgot the discussion about whether the topic is still professionally relevant or just a hobby craft, and we just enjoyed a wonderfully presented view on a better way to structure classes.

 ![Dave Thomas on classes](/assets/img/posts/rubyconfat/clean-classes.jpg)

-> This gave me the final clue: It is ok to enjoy the craft, even if you're unsure about commercial value.
+> This gave me the **final clue**: It is ok to enjoy the craft, even if you're unsure about commercial value.
 This talk was an exercise in thinking and elegant expression through code.
 Its commercial merit in a post-AI world is debatable, but it was undoubtedly enjoyable and the auditorium was full.
 {: .prompt-tip }

 ## The closing